Server Installation Guide

 Alternatively if you want to run your own server on your own network, that is even better.
 This would be the most secure option as you can administer the server locally.
 This means one less port open on the public network interface.
 The client software and server share a 512 bit symmetric API key for authentication of data going back and forth but this must be fetched from the server after installation.
 When managing the server via the internet, the security is only as secure as the SSH connection.
 SSH is hard to secure against active MITM attacks unless you are certain of the correct host key fingerprint.
 For your first connection to the VPS you will not be sure of the server's true fingerprint.
 You could however try finding it by logging in via the HTTPS web management console or asking your VPS provider directly.
 Then again they will need to send it to you via encrypted email and you still need to verify their public key somehow.
 So it ends up being a lot of extra effort.
 SSH also currently does not have ciphers that are secure against quantum computers.

-Download and install Ubuntu Server
+Download and install Debian

 At the software selection screen be sure to select OpenSSH server so it gets installed and you can log into your server remotely with SSH.
 SSH will likely be enabled by default on a VPS.